 1. If you have installed Avast Free Antivirus on your PC, open your Avast antivirus and click on Menu in the top right corner.

 2. Select Settings from the drop-down menu.

 3. Go to "Troubleshooting" and uncheck Enable hardware-assisted virtualization.

 4. Click OK to save the changes and restart your computer.
 (Depending on which version of Avast antivirus you are on, the UI and settings may differ.)

-If your operating system is Windows 8 or Windows 10, turn off this Hyper-V feature on your PC.
-You can disable Hyper-V from the Control Panel by following these steps.
+If your operating system is Windows 8 or Windows 10, turn off some Windows Features which include Hyper-V, Virtual Machine Platform, Windows Hypervisor Platform and Windows Sandbox features on your PC.
+You can disable them from the Control Panel by following these steps.

-Note: Since LDPlayer uses virtualization technology and when other hypervisors like Hyper-V, Hardware-assisted virtualization in Avast are running, it may impair the ability to run LDPlayer optimally.
-Thus, disabling Hyper-V and the Hardware-assisted virtualization features will solve the issue without making any harm to your PC.
+Note: Since LDPlayer uses virtualization technology and when other hypervisors like Hyper-V, Virtual Machine Platform, Windows Hypervisor Platform and Windows Sandbox, Hardware-assisted virtualization in Avast are running, it may impair the ability to run LDPlayer optimally.
+Thus, disabling these Windows Features and the Hardware-assisted virtualization features will solve the issue without making any harm to your PC.